josecamachop/FCParser/FCParser_user_manual.md

 **Keys:** In this field, none, one or more aggregation keys are defined.
 These keys are the variables chosen to aggregate observation.
 For each unique value of said keys, conservation are grouped (e.g source IP: for each unique value of source ip one observation of features is generated).
 Aggregation keys must be variables from the data sources.
 If the chosen aggregation key is not a variable for a data source, that data source won’t be parsed.
-If the field is empty, aggregation will not occur, so it is analyzed by timestamp.
+If the field is empty, aggregation will not occur, so it is analyzed by timestamp by default.
+In case you define two data sources in the configuration file, please note that keys variables must be present in both data sources configuration files so that aggregation keys work.
+If it is not the case, you have to parse every data source independently.

 **Online**: Boolean variable to determine if online or offline mode.
 Online mode is set for real time application
               (only one process) while offline mode is used for processing already stored data sets (multiprocess).